Hello! I’m Denise

 I voted to remove several “wants” vs needs from the budget again this term so that we would not deplete our savings account, ruin our credit score, and then be forced to exceed the levy limit with annual borrowing (which would increase your taxes an unknown amount).

-A wheel tax was also recently proposed that would have cost you $28 per vehicle beginning in 2026.
+A wheel tax was also recently proposed that would have cost you $28 per vehicle per year beginning in 2026.
 I received a tremendous amount of feedback opposing this tax as funds are tight for so many of us now, and as with wheel taxes in other municipalities, the cost tends to go up fairly dramatically and quickly.
+I listened to you and voted against this proposal, which ultimately did not pass.

 Protect Our Environment